 To make this really enjoyable and deadly easy sandwich, you need to listen to this song first.

 The chances are that the reason you’re making this sandwich is because your mamma is far, far away.
 It’s the ultimate turn-to for the impoverished college student.

-- Chips ( or crisps, if British ).
+- Chips (crisps, if British).
 Any flavour you like.
+Or you have handy.

 The Mint Spread

 This is a real recipe.
 You can make this and store in the refrigerator and use for a week or so, no problem.
 Use as a condiment, liberally.

 - Raw mangos – small ones are best.
 1:1 proportions.
 1 bunch needs 1 small mango.
 Adjust to your specific tangy tastes.

 - Pluck the leaves off the mint bunch.